Noah180/test123/rpc.md

 **Arguments:**

     1. nrequired                      (numeric, required) The number of required signatures out of the n keys or addresses.
     2. "keys"                         (string, required) A json array of qtum addresses or hex-encoded public keys [
            "address"                  (string) qtum address or hex-encoded public key ...,
          ]
     3. "label"                        (string, optional) A label to assign the addresses to.
     4. "address_type"                 (string, optional) The address type to use.
 Options are "legacy", "p2sh-segwit", and "bech32".
-Default is set by -addresstype.
+Default is set by -addresstype

 **Result:**

     {
       "address":"multisigaddress", (string) The value of the new multisig address.
       "redeemScript":"script"      (string) The string value of the hex-encoded redemption script.
     }

 **Examples:**